morris-frank/uva-rl-reproducibility/docs/index.md

 - The second and more theoretical reason is that by using Q-learning, we already use a self-referential bootstrapping approach.
 Thus taking the full-gradient on the 'real' target is still an estimation biased just like the semi-gradient.
 This means that both methods use a very similar approach, which explains the similarity in our results.

 ### FrozenLake

+FrozenLake is an environment where both state and observation spaces are discrete, making it relatively simple compared to our other environments.

 <figure>
 {% include FrozenLake-v0_G.html %}